nicklhw/vault-new-relic/README.md

 export NR_USER_API_KEY=<NEW RELIC USER API KEY>
 ```

-3. Start up Vagrant box
+2. Start up Vagrant box

 ```shell
 vagrant up v6
 ```

-3. Login to New Relic Dashboard

-4. Check that Vault is up and running by logging in at `http://localhost:8200`.
+3. Check that Vault is up and running by logging in at `http://localhost:8200`.
 The root token is located in
    the file `vault-conf/keys.json`.

+4. Login to New Relic Dashboard, import the [sample Vault dashboard](./sample_nr_dashboard.json)

 5. Generate some sample Vault KV requests by running `generate_secrets_v1.sh`.